 Sample Color Palettes

 If you’re overwhelmed by all of the advice I just gave you, here are some sample color palettes that you can use as a starting point.
-I based all of these sets off of two or three colors, then filled in the rest with neutral materials like denim and khaki.
+I based all of these sets off of two or three bright colors, then filled in the rest with neutral colors like beige and gray.

 Finally, here are a bunch of examples of clients who have rocked their outfits!
 I may be biased, but I think I have some of the most stylish clients around!
 Love them!! 🙂